Lachay National Reserve: Archaeology

+The hills also suffered the influence of other great regional cultures such as the Mochica, Chimú and Chancay, to finally be subjected to the Inca Empire.
+During the colony, the hills were gradually vacated due to the degradation they suffered as a result of overgrazing produced by cattle from Europe.
+In subsequent historical periods, the hills were deteriorating even more, due to the felling of trees as a source of energy, so that the capacity to support cattle was reduced and this resulted in the sporadic presence of settlers.

 Recreation

 The main activities in the reserve are birdwatching and hiking.
 Campsites in the reserve have some amenities like picnic tables, outhouses, parking spots, etc.

 Environmental issues

 The main environmental issues that threat the integrity of the reserve are: unregulated tourism, firewood extraction, cattle grazing, illegal mining (construction materials), four-wheel drive vehicles outside authorized roads, garbage (not only from visitors, but also from people who toss out garbage from vehicles on the Pan-American highway nearby), invasive species (including stray dogs) and archaeological looting.